google-deepmind/xmanager/README.md

 # XManager: A framework for managing machine learning experiments 🧑‍🔬

 <!-- Note that links in README.md have to be absolute as it also lands on PyPI. -->
+NOTE: If you are looking for the private preview of XManager on Cloud (XMC), reach out to your GCP account team or xmanager_cloud@google.com.
+This repository only contains the client code, and not the server/UI code required for full integration.

 XManager is a platform for packaging, running and keeping track of machine learning experiments.
 It currently enables one to launch experiments locally or